KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Add Sequence
 ------------

-This function creates a new Sequence in the project bin.
+This function creates a new Sequence in the Project Bin.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_add_sequence_window.webp
    :align:  left